 The race starts off at the entrance to Umngazi and after 1km, we turn off onto a dirt road, which then takes a steep turn up “Heartbreak Hill”.
 Not to be sniffed at, Heartbreak Hill is 2km in length, with an average gradient of 10%.
 It is much steeper at the bottom however, so you’ll need to pace yourselves.
 At the top of the escarpment, the route leaves the road and follows a single track all the way to Silaka Nature Reserve, where you will pass through a gate and enter the reserve.
 The road follows a jeep track all the way down to Third Beach and a short, sharp climb, back out of the Reserve.
 We then head down to Second Beach (Port St. Johns), where we begin the second big climb of the day.
 This climb makes use of a section of tar road and it takes us up to our water-table at the Forestry department checkpoint.
 The route then passes through a tree plantation and on through some indigenous forest, where you will come to a small ravine at the bottom.
 You will cross the ravine and continue along single track until you join a dirt district road.
-The route makes its way back through natural forest, past small villages and two schools after which, we leave the road and head towards Sugarloaf.
+The route makes its way back through natural forest, past small villages three schools after which, we leave the road and head towards Sugarloaf.
 The ocean views from here are hard to beat- you will ride along a footpath for the last few kilometres, right along a ridgeline, running parallel to the sea; destination: Umngazi.